-Although the bike automatically changes gear to adjust the ride intensity based on uphill and downhill, it does NOT tilt.
-If your prefer a an indoor bike that can tilt forward and backward, I recommend the NordicTrack S22i bike instead of the Tacx Neo indoor cycle.
+Although the bike automatically changes gear to adjust the ride intensity based on uphill and downhill, it does NOT tilt as the Wahoo Kickr bike does.
+So, if you prefer an indoor bike that can tilt forward and backward, I recommend Wahoo Kickr, Proform TDF 5 Pro, or the NordicTrack S22i bike instead of the Tacx Neo indoor cycle.

 Last Word on the Tacx NEO Smart Bike